uarc/iterative-u1/base_instructions.md

 - branch less than unsigned
 - branch less than signed

+### Copy

+The core ISA is primarily severely flawed because of the inability to copy values from lower in the stack.
+This will result in needing to write to memory to read multiple times.
+The next most optimal ISA is one with a copy instruction added.

+- copy

 ### Calling

 With the current instruction set, to make a call you would first have to have absolute code positions and then do `immediate immediate pc_write`.
-Then to return you would do `pc_write`, but if you had to return data on the stack then since a `rotate` instruction is not available, it would either need to `write` the return address to memory (which without stack registers would prevent efficient recursion) and then re-read it later or it would require using `copy` on the return address and the caller disposing of the return address, which probably takes two instructions with this system.
+Then to return you would do `pc_write`, but if you had to return data on the stack, then since a `rotate` instruction is not available, it would either need to `write` the return address to memory (which without stack registers would prevent efficient recursion) and then re-read it later or it would require using `copy` on the return address and the caller disposing of the return address, which probably takes two instructions with this system.
 To avoid this mess, in particular because returning values on the stack is essential, instructions for calling and returning need to be added.

 - call
 - return